hyosung11/Launch-School/Courses/journal.md

 12:53 I am at the point where I just want to take the written assessment, see how I do and go from there.
 Ugh.

 14:47 Helpful to do a study session together with Laurent.

+16:17 Practice, practice, practice is what I need to do the questions faster and more efficiently.